 2. We are helpless and we cannot depend upon ourselves to improve to get our needs met.

-Avoiding these realities keeps them from being totally dependent upon God, yes even Christians.
+Avoiding these realities keeps them from being totally dependent upon God, yes, even Christians.

-So what is the answer?
 How do we get the Kingdom of God by turning?
 Jesus said in Mark 4:11 that the mystery of the Kingdom of God is revealed in the parable of sowing and reaping.
 Sowing and reaping what?
 Sowing and reaping the Word of God.

-He is saying that we need to become Word dependent people, and neither self-dependent nor world dependent.
+Jesus is saying that we need to become Word dependent people, and neither self-dependent nor world dependent.
 The way to depend upon God is to depend upon the supernatural power of the Word of God!

 We don't need to become as skillful in handling life as we need to become skillful in handling the Word of God.

-Another way to put it is; repent(i.e. take a shift in what you ultimately trust in and depend upon for your most critical need, shift from depending upon yourself and the world system) because the Kingdom of God (i.e., God's system described in Mark 4 of planting the seed of the Word of God in your heart, and allowing it to grow to produce everything you need for life and Godliness, for bearing fruit for God's glory) is now within your reach.
+Another way to put it is; repent (i.e. take a shift in what you ultimately trust in and depend upon for your most critical need, shift from depending upon yourself and the world system) because the Kingdom of God (i.e., God’s system described in Mark 4 of planting the seed of the Word of God in your heart, and allowing it to grow to produce everything you need for life and godliness, for bearing fruit for God’s glory) is now within your reach.

 Acts 26:18 says that when we turn, or repent, we take ourselves out of the power of Satan and put ourselves under the power of God.

-Hosea shows us the model repentance that takes our sufficiency away from the world (Assyria), away from ourselves (our own hands) and puts our trust in the Word of God.
+Hosea shows us the model of repentance that takes our sufficiency away from the world (Assyria), away from ourselves (our own hands) and puts our trust in the Word of God.

 This lesson is the sole property of ISOB.
 It may not be altered or edited in any way.
 It may be reproduced only in its entirety for circulation as "freeware," without charge.
-All reproductions of this lesson must contain the copyright notice (i.e., "Copyright (C) 1999 by ISOB.").
+All reproductions of this lesson must contain the copyright notice (i.e., "Copyright (C) 1998 by ISOB.").
 This lesson may not be used without the permission of ISOB for resale or the enhancement of any other product sold.